 1. Biological Pollutants

-Biological contaminants can range from some of the smallest organisms, like bacteria, mold, and fungi, all the way to common pests, such as lice and cockroaches.
+Biological contaminantsOpens in a new tab. can range from some of the smallest organisms, like bacteria, mold, and fungi, all the way to common pests, such as lice and cockroaches.
 Levels of these contaminants can rise due to increases in humidity or moisture resulting from sources like standing water, low-quality ventilation, and poor ambient air.

 Other impacts on air quality can include particulate matter from our pets, such as dander or airborne protein from dried pet urine.
 These air pollutants are small enough to be inhaled and may adversely affect human health.